filchyboy/filchyboy.github.io/_posts/2025-12-29-todays-plan.md

 # Daily Plan - Monday, December 29, 2025

 ## Today's Theme
-I'm riding two strong waves of momentum today.
-The **container-docs** feature set has seen 20 commits this week and I last touched it 4 days ago - I'm close to wrapping this up and getting tech lead approval.
-The **update-accessibility-thresholds** work has 18 commits this week, and while I haven't touched it in 5 days, I've built enough context that pushing it forward should feel natural.
-My goal is to keep both these feature sets moving while they're hot.
+I'm coming back from the holiday weekend with two high-momentum feature sets demanding attention.
+Both **container-docs** and **update-accessibility-thresholds** have been getting serious investment (20 and 18 commits this week respectively), and I've got fresh context from work I did just 4-5 days ago.
+The container-docs work is at 90% completion, so I'm feeling the pull to knock that out completely.
+I also need to address some accessibility infrastructure work that's been building momentum.

 ## The Main Work

-**1. Get tech lead final approval for container documentation (container-docs-review-tech-lead-approval)**
+**1. Get final tech lead approval for container documentation (container-docs-review-tech-lead-approval)**

-This is the capstone of my container-docs push.
-I've made 20 commits this week on this feature set, and this task is sitting at the top of my queue with a completion bonus - the docs are nearly done.
-I need to compile what I've written, make sure it's coherent, and get the final sign-off.
-Finishing this would clear an entire feature set off my board, which feels like the right way to start the week.
+I've been deep in the container-docs feature set this week (20 commits), and this work is 90% complete.
+I touched this just 4 days ago, so the context is still loaded in my head.
+Getting this approval would let me close out this entire feature set, which would feel fantastic.
+The score of 18.0 reflects that completion bonus - the system knows I'm close to the finish line here.

-**2. Document the Core/Notification container (container-docs-document-notification)**
+**2. Document Core/Notification container (container-docs-document-notification)**

-While the context from my container-docs work is still fresh (last touched 4 days ago), I want to knock out one more container.
-The Notification container is core infrastructure, and documenting it now keeps the momentum going on this feature set.
-I'm already in the headspace of Porto container documentation patterns, so this should flow naturally.
+Same feature set, same momentum.
+Since I'm already in the container documentation headspace and likely interacting with the tech lead today for approval, it makes sense to tackle one of the remaining container docs.
+The Notification container is fundamental enough that having it documented will help with future integration work.
+All three remaining docs have identical scores (17.0), so I'm picking Notification based on its cross-cutting nature.

-**3. Migrate Storybook test-runner hooks (a11y-storybook-hooks-migration)**
+**3. Migrate Storybook test-runner hooks from preRender/postRender to preVisit/postVisit (a11y-storybook-hooks-migration)**

-My accessibility work has 18 commits this week, and this migration from preRender/postRender to preVisit/postVisit is blocking other a11y improvements.
-The recency score shows I was working on this 5 days ago, so the context isn't completely cold.
-Getting this done unblocks the threshold updates and fixes I've been planning.
-It's technical but necessary infrastructure work.
+This is part of the update-accessibility-thresholds feature set that's been getting heavy attention (18 commits this week).
+I last touched this 5 days ago, and it's got the highest score (19.5) in that set.
+This is infrastructure work that needs to happen before I can properly update the coverage thresholds - it's a dependency for the other accessibility tasks.
+The migration is technical but necessary for the Month 1 milestone work.

 **4. Install @storybook/addon-links package (a11y-install-addon-links)**

-This is part of the same accessibility feature set, and it's a straightforward dependency installation that supports the broader Storybook testing infrastructure.
-Since I'll already be in the Storybook configuration for the hooks migration, it makes sense to handle this at the same time.
-Keeping related changes together minimizes context switching.
+Still riding the accessibility momentum.
+This has a score of 18.5 and is part of the same feature set I've been investing in.
+It's a straightforward installation task that will support the broader Storybook infrastructure improvements.
+Since I'm already in the Storybook configuration space from the hooks migration, the context overlap makes this efficient to tackle.

 ## Housekeeping

-**Address PHPStan errors in ToonTokenVerifierTest.php (37 errors)**

-I've got 2,225 PHPStan errors across the codebase, but ToonTokenVerifierTest.php is the single worst offender with 37 errors.
-While my main focus is on container docs and accessibility, spending 30 minutes cleaning up the most egregious file would make a visible dent in the overall count.
-It's also in the testing layer, which tends to have straightforward fixes.

-**Review the task-management planning directory**

-The task-management directory has been scaffolded but needs research before I can plan actual work.
-Since I'm thinking about workflow and prioritization today anyway (writing this plan), it's a good time to at least skim through what's there and identify what investigation is needed.
-I don't need to complete the research today, just understand the shape of the problem.
+**Review PHPStan top offenders** - With 2,225 errors across 639 files, I need to at least understand what's happening in ToonTokenVerifierTest.php (37 errors).
+I'm not committing to fixing everything today, but I should look at whether there are patterns I can address incrementally.

+**Check the Jest test failures** - 25 failed tests out of 4,156 isn't catastrophic, but the 97.8% pass rate could slip if I ignore it.
+I'll spend 30 minutes identifying what's broken and whether any failures relate to the Storybook work I'm doing today.

 ## Parked

-I'm deliberately setting aside the **Core/Email** and **Core/Idempotency** container documentation today, even though they're part of the high-momentum container-docs feature set.
-I want to finish strong with the tech lead approval and one more container (Notification), rather than spread myself thin across all four remaining tasks.
-Better to complete two things well than half-finish four.

-The **a11y-threshold-30-percent** and **a11y-fix-hit-area-false-positives** tasks are also parked for now.
-They're both part of my active accessibility feature set, but they depend on the hooks migration being done first.
-Once I get that infrastructure piece sorted, these will be ready to tackle.

-Nothing is blocked by external dependencies today - the main constraint is my own time and focus.
+I'm deliberately setting aside the other two accessibility tasks (threshold update and hit-area false positives) even though they're part of my high-momentum feature set.
+The hooks migration and addon installation are prerequisites, so it doesn't make sense to jump ahead.
+I'll save those for tomorrow when the infrastructure is properly in place.

+The Core/Email and Core/Idempotency container docs are also parked - I want to see how the Notification doc and tech lead review go before committing to more documentation work today.
+If the approval process reveals changes needed, I'd rather find out before documenting two more containers.